Brandon Clarke

-Brandon Clarke (born September 19, 1996) is a Canadian-American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
-He played college basketball for the Gonzaga Bulldogs and San José State University Spartans men's basketball team.
-He was drafted 21st overall by the Oklahoma City Thunder in the 2019 NBA draft and then immediately traded to the Grizzlies.
+Brandon Clarke (September 19, 1996 – May 11, 2026) was a Canadian–American professional basketball player who served as a power forward for the Memphis Grizzlies of the National Basketball Association (NBA).
+He played college basketball for the San Jose State Spartans and the Gonzaga Bulldogs.
+Clarke was selected by the Oklahoma City Thunder in the first round of the 2019 NBA draft with the 21st overall pick and then immediately traded to the Grizzlies.
 He was named to the NBA All-Rookie First Team in 2020.
+In June 2026, Complex Canada placed Clarke 20th in their ranking of The 20 Best Canadian Basketball Players of All Time.

 Early life

-Clarke was born in Vancouver, BC to a Canadian mother and Jamaican father.
-At age three, Clarke moved with his family to the U.S. city of Phoenix, Arizona; he is now a dual citizen of Canada and the U.S. He attended Desert Vista High School in Phoenix.
-He was named All-Arizona Division 1 honoree by the Arizona Republic after leading Desert Vista to the championship game in 2015.
+Brandon Clarke was born on September 19, 1996, in Vancouver, British Columbia, to a Canadian mother, Whitney Triplett, and a Jamaican father, Steve Clarke.
+At age three, Clarke moved with his family to the U.S. city of Phoenix, Arizona.
+He eventually became a dual citizen of Canada and the U.S.

+Clarke attended Desert Vista High School in Phoenix.
+He was named an All-Arizona Division 1 honoree by the Arizona Republic after leading Desert Vista to the championship game in 2015.

 College career

-He played two seasons for the San Jose State Spartans.
-As a freshman he was named Mountain West Sixth Man of the Year by the league's head coaches after putting up 10.1 points and 7.3 rebounds in conference play.

-As a sophomore, he averaged 17.3 points, 8.7 rebounds, 2.6 blocks, and 2.3 assists on route to being named All-Mountain West First Team and Mountain West All-Defensive Team.
-After the season he decided to transfer to Gonzaga, where he redshirted the 2017–18 season.
+Clarke attended San Jose State University and played two seasons of college basketball for the Spartans.
+As a freshman, he was named Mountain West Conference Sixth Man of the Year after averaging 10.1 points and 7.3 rebounds in conference play.
+As a sophomore, he averaged 17.3 points, 8.7 rebounds, 2.6 blocks and 2.3 assists on route to being named an All-Mountain West First Team and an Mountain West All-Defensive Team honoree.

-In his junior season at Gonzaga, Clarke continued onward with his improvements to be named the West Coast Conference's Newcomer of the Year, Defensive Player of the Year, and be named a member of the All-WCC First Team.
+After the season, he transferred to Gonzaga University to play for the Bulldogs.
+He redshirted the 2017–18 season.
+In his junior season, Clarke continued onward with his improvements and was named the West Coast Conference's (WCC) Newcomer of the Year, Defensive Player of the Year, and was named a member of the All-WCC First Team.
 Clarke was the first player in WCC history to win both their Newcomer of the Year and Defensive Player of the Year honors in the same season.
-He was also named to the All-American Third Team by the Sporting News.
-On March 23, 2019, Clarke recorded a career-high 36 points alongside 8 rebounds, 5 blocks, and 3 assists in a 83–71 win over #9 seeded Baylor.
-He became the third player in NCAA Tournament history to record a game of 35+ points alongside 5 blocks, joining Shaquille O'Neal and David Robinson as the only players to do so.
-Clarke also broke a team record in points scored in an NCAA Tournament game, breaking a record previously set by Adam Morrison.
+He was also named a third-team All-American by The Sporting News.
+On March 23, 2019, Clarke recorded a career-high 36 points alongside eight rebounds, five blocks and three assists in an 83–71 win over No. 9 seeded Baylor.
+He became the third player in NCAA tournament history to record a game with at least 35 points and five blocks, joining Shaquille O'Neal and David Robinson.
+Clarke also broke a team record in points scored in an NCAA tournament game, breaking a record previously set by Adam Morrison.